Comparison between 3528 LEDs and 5050 LEDs

-Here's an easy-to-understand comparison between the SMD
+Here's an easy-to-understand comparison between LED chip numbers and sizes.

-3528 and SMD 5050 LED
+SMD 5050 LED Flex Strip light

 Simply put, these LED chips are called SMD 5050 because the dimensions of the chips are 5.0mm x 5.0mm.
-They have 3 LED chips in one housing (sometimes called tri-chips), and are a lot brighter than individual 3528 LED chips.
+They have 3 LED diodes in one housing (sometimes called tri-chips), and are a lot brighter than individual 3528 LED chips.

 Though they produce more heat than smaller chips, it is still drastically lower than other lighting options.
 These types of LEDs require a thicker PCB to draw the heat away form the chips.

 The 5050's are different from the 3528 LEDs in that 5050s can combine the three different chips to inside the housing to create millions of color variations.